winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

   }
 );
 ```
-5. Also, lets send a broadcast "refresh" command every time we increment the counter,
+5. Also, lets send a broadcast "refresh" message every time we increment the counter,
 in `backend/main.w` `post` endpoint:
 ```wing
 api.post("/counter", inflight () => {